ebp-nor/workshop-2024/README.md

 ### 14:15-16:00 Decontamination and manual curation
 * 14:15-14:30 Introduction to decontamination and manual curation
-* 14:30-15:50 Decontaminating and curating the yeast genome
+* 14:30-15:50 Decontaminating and curating the sawfly genome
   * [FCS-GX](09_FCS_GX.md)
   * [The GRIT Rapid Curation suite](10_Rapid_curation.md)
   * [Working in PretextView](11_PretextView.md)